University of Connecticut: Symbols

 Until 1933, the mascot of UConn had been the "Aggies", because of the university's original agricultural nature.
 In 1933, the university changed its name from Connecticut Agricultural College to Connecticut State College.
 To reflect this change, athletic teams were then known as the "Statesmen".
 In December 1934, the Husky was chosen as the mascot.
-All UConn huskies are named "Jonathan" in honor of Jonathan Trumbull.
-The current "real" Jonathan is Jonathan XIV; he is often seen greeting fans and eating dog biscuits at sporting events.
-Jonathan is one of the few university mascots in the nation to have been selected by students via a popular poll.
-A statue of Jonathan can also be found outside near the entrances to Gampel Pavilion and the natatorium.
-This statue, by artist Larry Waisele, was dedicated in 1995.
-Students are known to rub its nose for good luck.

-The University has three official songs.
+Jonathan the Husky, the school's mascot, is portrayed both as a traditional anthropomorphic character at athletic and student events and by a real Siberian husky dog.
+Jonathan received his name as part of a student newspaper poll in 1935 after Jonathan Trumbull, the last colonial governor of Connecticut.

-The UConn fight song, officially titled "UConn Husky" but commonly called "The Husky Fight Song",was written by Herbert A. France and is one of the most recognizable in the country, played by the Pride of Connecticut during nationally televised sporting events.
-An audio presentation of the song is available on the UConn Alumni Association website.
-A full history of the song can be found on the UConn Advance website.
+The school's fight song, officially titled "UConn Husky" was written by Herbert A. France.
+It is one of the most recognizable in the country, played by the Pride of Connecticut, UConn's marching band, during the school's sporting events.
+Many of UConn's athletic events are nationally broadcast, owing to the song's recognizability.
+A later version of the song was arranged by UConn music professor Dr. David Maker.